 If you want to plan the ultimate experience, why not visit the parks in a Travellers Autobarn campervan.
 This way, you can stay right in the park, move about as you please, and escape to the warmth of your blanket and hot cocoa anytime you feel just a bit too chilly.
 So book your fully-loaded campervan and get ready for the ultimate trip to one (or many) of the best national parks to take your campervan in the winter.

 Picture this: 1,300 square miles of huge Sequoia trees you’ve been dreaming about, glistening white snow and the majestic bison strolling through the snow-layered canyon.
 Can you tell me a better time to see rarities like the General Sherman Tree- the most massive tree on Earth?

-Yosemite National Park, located in the majestic Sierra Nevada Mountains, is stunning in the winter months.
+Yosemite National Park, located in the majestic Sierra Nevada Mountains in California, is stunning in the winter months.
 Some parts are closed in the winter; however, many are open year-round to offer you a view of massive granite cliffs and ancient trees under the blanket of snow.

 Badger Pass Road is plowed during the winter months to allow access to its beautiful ski area.
 Here you can do downhill and cross-country skiing.
 If it’s hiking you’re after, your options will be more limited, but still possible in Yosemite Valley and Wawona.